Get to Know The Relationship Between SEO and Content

 - Collect internal and external links.
 Which internal links can you add within your content to promote a product or service?
 What non-competitor websites can you link to add even more value?

-- Consider the title.
-How can you make your title both highly engaging and representative of the actual content?
+- Consider the page title.
+How can you make your page titles both highly engaging and representative of the actual content?
 (Don’t forget that titles should be 50-60 characters.
 If your title is longer than 60 characters, it may be cut off in search results.)

 - Consider search intent.
 What will your buyer persona type into Google?
 How can you incorporate this into your blog?